asib11/fresher-react-js-task/README.md

 # Documentation of React JS Developer Task Assignment at Ollyo

 ## React vite is used as template
+    npm create vite@latest name-of-your-project -- --template react cd <your new project directory>
+    npm install
+    npm run dev

 ## Tailwind is used as CSS
+    npm install -D tailwindcss postcss autoprefixer
+    npx tailwindcss init -p
+#### Configure your template paths
+    content: [
+    "./index.html",
+    "./src/**/*.{js,ts,jsx,tsx}",
+    ],
+#### Add the Tailwind directives to your CSS
+Add the @tailwind directives for each of Tailwind’s layers to your ./src/index.css file.
+    @tailwind base;
+    @tailwind components;
+    @tailwind utilities;
- sometimes used valina css in this project
+**sometimes used valina css in this project

 ## A separate component is created for header, gallery, images

 ### Header